Cahill, A's fall 6-4 to Twins, take 2nd straight loss | New Country 923

 TRAINER’S ROOM

-Athletics: LF Matt Joyce, on the DL with a lower back strain for the second time this season, was slated to be the DH for Triple-A Nashville in the second game of his rehab assignment.
-Joyce, who has missed 41 games during this absence, went 0 for 3 on Tuesday and will play every other day for a while as a precaution.
+Athletics: LF Matt Joyce, on the DL with a lower back strain for a second time this season, will play every other day on his rehab assignment as a precaution.

-Twins: 3B Miguel Sano was rested for the second time in 25 games since returning from his reconditioning assignment in the minor leagues.
-He’s in an 0-for-14 slide.
-“We’ve been pushing him.
-He’s played a lot.
-I thought more than anything, his bat looked a little bit tired the last couple of games,” manager Paul Molitor said.
+Twins: 3B Miguel Sano, rested for the second time in 25 games since returning from his reconditioning assignment in the minor leagues, is in an 0-for-14 slide.

 UP NEXT

 Athletics: LHP Sean Manaea (11-9, 3.70 ERA) pitches Friday night against the Twins.
-He gave up six runs in four innings in his last start, a loss at Houston that was the first time in 14 turns he’d allowed more than three runs.
+He gave up six runs over four innings in his last start, a loss at Houston that marked the first time in 14 turns he’d allowed more than three runs.

 Twins: RHP Jake Odorizzi (5-7, 4.55) takes the mound in the second game of the series.
 He has logged only 18 2/3 innings over four starts in August.